Lessons Learned from The Martian

 In the classroom

-I think this scene opens up lots of opportunities in the classroom, even at the youngest ages.
-In an elementary math lesson, students could work to calculate the amount of arc available for each character and - reaching towards higher levels of Bloom's - articulate the reasoning behind why hexadecimals would be better than the traditional alphabet.
+I think this scene opens up lots of opportunities, even at the youngest ages.
+In an elementary math lesson, students could work to calculate the amount of arc available for each character and - reaching towards higher levels of Bloom's Taxonomy - articulate the reasoning behind why hexadecimals would be better than the traditional alphabet.

 However, this scene really shines in a CS course.
 Hexadecimals can seem confusing, especially to younger students.
 In reality, encoding in this format is really just about completing two simple arithmetic operations: multiplication and addition.